There is no common accepted definition of a “gang”. The term “street gang” is often used as gangs commonly have a street presence.

 In some cases children and young people who are registered as missing are being used in county lines.
 Gangs exploit the fact that they have run away from home and recruit these vulnerable young people to travel to areas away from their home town to sell drugs for weeks at a time.
 This can be a form of child trafficking as young people find themselves alone, in a dangerous unsafe environment being exploited to work – selling drugs.

 They are likely to exploit children and vulnerable adults to move (and store) the drugs and money and they will often use coercion, intimidation, violence (including sexual violence) and weapons.

 If you have a concern about the safety of a child, please contact your local council’s children’s services (often called a Multi-Agency Safeguarding Hub) or the police if a child is at immediate risk.
 For more information, please contact us by emailing firstname.lastname@example.org and we will aim to advise you further

-Please see this important guide on women’s safety online; written by women for women and empowering women to protect themselves online.
-See – https://www.vpnmentor.com/blog/the-empowering-internet-safety-guide-for-women
+Please see this guide on women’s safety online which was written by women for women and empowers women to protect themselves online. https://www.vpnmentor.com/blog/the-empowering-internet-safety-guide-for-women/

 A second article – https://comparite.ch/internetsafetywomen/ – also provides advice for young women on the dangers they may face online and how to stay safe particularly when using social media

 To read our advice on how parents can take steps to improve the safety of their children who may be listening or producing Drill music, please see our news article – https://resilienceprogramme.co.uk/drill-music-a-means-of-self-expression-or-giving-violence-a-voice/

 Most young people (99%) living in England and Wales, do so knife-free.
 The small minority who carry a knife, often claim to do it to feel safer.